Zoë Garbett: Political career

 In the 2022 UK local elections, Zoë Garbett contested both a seat in Hackney London Borough Council and for the directly-elected Mayor of Hackney.

 In the 2022 Hackney London Borough Council election, Garbett was first elected as a councillor for Dalston ward, receiving 1,446 votes or 62.8% of the vote.
 She was the first green councillor to be elected to the position.

-In the 2023 Hackney mayoral election, she came in second place with 17% of the vote, behind the Labour Party candidate, Philip Glanville.
+In the 2022 Hackney mayoral election, she came in second place with 17% of the vote, behind the Labour Party candidate, Philip Glanville.

+Garbett during ‘‘Hackney Cycling Campaign’’ event in 2022.

-Following Hackney mayor Philip Glanville's suspension from the Labour Party over a photograph taken with a convincted paedophile and former councillor, Garbett put forward a motion of no-confidence against Glanville, but it did not reach a debate of the full council.
+Following Hackney mayor Philip Glanville's suspension from the Labour Party over a photograph showing him with a councillor subsequently convicted on paedophilia charges, Garbett put forward a motion of no-confidence against Glanville, but it did not reach a debate of the full council.
 Mayor Glanville resigned two weeks later, vacating the position on 22 September 2023 and triggering a mayoral by-election.

 Shortly after she was announced as the Green Party candidate in the 2023 Hackney mayoral election.
 Garbett came second place with 24.5% of the vote, behind the Labour Party candidate.

-on 10 February 2023 she was announced as the Green Party candidate for the 2024 London mayoral election.
+On 10 February 2023, she was announced as the Green Party candidate for the 2024 London mayoral election.
 Garbett launched her London mayoral campaign manifesto on 8 April 2024, committing to abolishing fare zones to implementing a flat-fee for travel on the London Underground, Overground and Docklands Light Railway.
 Garbett also campaigned on implementing rent controls, and establish a commission for reducing rents.
-Garbett came third, with 145,114 votes, narrowly behind the Liberal Democrat candidate with 145,184 votes.
+Garbett came fourth, with 145,114 votes, narrowly behind the Liberal Democrat candidate with 145,184 votes.

+She was fourth on the Green Party's list for the simultaneous 2024 London Assembly election, in which the Green Party won three London-wide seats, and was not elected.
+However, Assembly Member Siân Berry resigned three days after the election to focus more time on running for parliament in Brighton Pavilion, which allowed Garbett to take her place.

 In September 2024, Zoë Garbett was involved in the founding of the left-wing organisation Greens Organise.